How To Get Your Card in Oregon, USA. How To Get Your Card elsewhere in the USA, and around the World, also.

 Thanks to Americans For Safe Access (ASA) for the map, info and all the great things they do!

-STATUS | U.S. FEDERAL LAW: Illegal; Both Cannabis and Tetrahydrocannabinols, the active chemicals contained in Cannabis plants, are Schedule I in the United States.
+STATUS: Medical Cannabis (Marijuana) in America, United States of (USA), Yes and No ... | U.S. FEDERAL LAW: Illegal; Both Cannabis and Tetrahydrocannabinols, the active chemicals contained in Cannabis plants, are Schedule I in the United States.
 This means they are federally illegal to cultivate, buy, possess, or distribute (sell, trade or give) in all forms (cannabis plants, extracts, hash, hash oil, thc, etc) except synthetic THC (Marinol) which is Schedule III.
-Learn more >>

 As a Schedule I drug under the federal Controlled Substances Act of 1970, marijuana (cannabis) is considered to have "no accepted medical use" and is illegal for any reason, with the exception of FDA-approved research programs.
 The Act allows mis-controlled substances to be reclassified by petition by any member of the public, but federal agencies have so far delayed for many years each such petition on behalf of cannabis, and then denied it.
-Four living patients continue to receive federal marijuana, including, since 1983, Irvin Rosenfeld (for bone spurs), a 52-year-old stockbroker who has been featured in numerous print articles and on the Penn & Teller: Bullshit! cable television series; Elvy Musikka (for glaucoma); and George McMahon (who authored Prescription Pot, a book detailing the federal program, which contains the only existing medical study performed on legal patients).
-The marijuana is grown on a farm at the University of Mississippi in Oxford and each person receives 300 doses a month.
-These patients are required by the U. S. Government to smoke the marijuana through a "rolled paper tube" (not ingesting or using pipes or vaporizers).
-Patients and their doctors report significant medical benefits from their use of marijuana.
+Yet, Four (4) living patients continue to receive federal marijuana, including, since 1983, Irvin Rosenfeld (for bone spurs), a 52-year-old stockbroker who has been featured in numerous print articles and on the Penn & Teller: Bullshit! cable television series; Elvy Musikka (for glaucoma); and George McMahon (who authored Prescription Pot, a book detailing the federal program, which contains the only existing medical study performed on legal patients).

-U.S. STATE LAW(s): Laws and Enforcement varies from state to state - Legal in two (2) states, Eighteen states and DC have enacted laws that legalized medical marijuana; Several have Hemp laws but no-one is planting any seeds or harvesting.
-Learn more >>
+U.S. STATE LAW(s): Laws and Enforcement varies from state to state - Legal in four (4) states and DC, thirty-plus states and DC have enacted laws that legalized medical cannabis (marijuana) in some form; Several have Hemp laws but only in Colorado is anyone planting any seeds.

-Source(s) = [0] - Legal and medical status of cannabis | From Wikipedia, the free encyclopedia - http://en.wikipedia.org/wiki/Legal_and_medical_status_of_cannabis / [1] - Legal Status of | Cannabis around the World - by Erowid http://www.erowid.org/plants/cannabis/cannabis_law.shtml / [2] - Legality of cannabis by country | From Wikipedia, the free encyclopedia - http://en.wikipedia.org/wiki/Legality_of_cannabis_by_country
+SOURCE(s) = [0] - Medical cannabis in the United States | From Wikipedia, the free encyclopedia - en.wikipedia.org/wiki/Medical_cannabis_in_the_United_States / [1] - Cannabis in the United States | From Wikipedia, the free encyclopedia - en.wikipedia.org/wiki/Cannabis_in_the_United_States / [2] - Legal and medical status of cannabis | From Wikipedia, the free encyclopedia - en.wikipedia.org/wiki/Legal_and_medical_status_of_cannabis / [3] - Legal Status of | Cannabis around the World - by Erowid http://www.erowid.org/plants/cannabis/cannabis_law.shtml / [4] - Legality of cannabis by country | From Wikipedia, the free encyclopedia - en.wikipedia.org/wiki/Legality_of_cannabis_by_country

 State Medical Marijuana Laws